“How many glasses of water should I drink?” is one of the most common health questions — and one of the most confusing.

 There is no universal number of glasses that works for everyone after 60.

-Hydration is best supported by steady fluid intake across the day, attention to mineral balance, and noticing how your body responds.
+Better rest, steadier energy, and comfortable digestion are often supported by consistent fluid intake across the day and attention to how your body responds.

-If you try just one thing this week, drink a glass of water earlier in the day than you normally would and notice whether energy, focus, or digestion feel more stable.
+If you try just one small adjustment this week, drink a glass of water earlier in the day than you normally would and notice whether energy, focus, or digestion feel steadier.